 - Abnormal connections between blood vessels

-- Cardiomyopathy—enlargement of the heart muscle.
-There is less room for blood to move through.
-It also makes the heart weaker.
+- Cardiomyopathy—enlargement of the heart muscle that makes it weaken and results in less room for blood to flow

-- Damage to the heart tissue from one of the following:
+- Damage to the heart tissue from problems like:

 - Medicine, such as chemotherapy

-In some children, the cause may be unknown.
+In some children, the cause is not known.

 - Problems with the structure of the heart or blood vessels